SMTG-Bham/doped/README.md

 ## Word of Caution
 There is quite possibly a couple of bugs in this code, as it is very much still experimental and in development.
-If you find any, please let me know!
+If you find any, please let us know!